 Your hearing aids should be professionally cleaned on a regular basis.
-A professional has access to tools such as specialist vacuums, which remove wax from the harder to reach areas.
+A hearing care professional has access to tools such as specialist vacuums, which remove wax from the harder to reach areas.
 They can also safely clean other parts of the device, as required.

 Cleaning your hearing aids should become part of your daily routine, if they are to continue to operate at their optimum level.
 If you’re unsure about any aspect of cleaning your hearing aids, you should consult your hearing care professional.